 No need to schedule an appointment.
-If you have a question or two that you’d love an expert to answer send them our way.
+If you have a question or two that you’d love an expert to answer contact us.
 Here, one of our favorite skin experts, Dr. Alkaitis, answers a few questions from our readers on summer skin and sensitivity.

 Q: Sometimes I wonder, with my medicine cabinet full of potions and creams, what our ancestors did for their skin.
 Are there any ancient remedies or products that can hold their weight against my modern face products?

 A: “My favorite research for skin is for home remedies of all sorts, usually found in my herb books.
 Our ancestors had it totally right the whole time and it still holds up against all those chemicals.
 The Moroccans, Egyptians, Greeks and Asian cultures all have understood the importance of healing plant oils, herbs and essential oils and it was a huge part of their day to day lives where they incorporated beautiful ritualistic ceremonies regarding their health and beauty.
 How far away we have come from loving our bodies!

 One simple everyday ingredient that is wonderful to use is lemon.
 Make a simple solution of squeezed lemon juice.
 It lightens, brightens, clears, reduces oil, shine, provides instant Vitamin C boost, is a natural exfoliator and contains natural fruit acids.
 Another of my favorite recipes is mixing cinnamon and raw organic honey and applying it on acne.
 You can also make a honey and lemon mask.
 Honey is a tremendous skin healer, natural exfoliator, skin softener and antibacterial.
 It really is endless to what nature has provided us.

 I feel that these homemade remedies are a much healthier solution to our bodies and planet and certainly affordable.”